12 minute read

 foo = false; // type error

-In addition to catching errors early in the development process, end-to-end type safety can improve code readability and maintainability.
+In addition to catching errors early in the development process, end-to-end type safety in a programming language like JavaScript can significantly improve code readability and maintainability, especially given the dynamically-typed nature of the language.
 When types are explicitly declared, it becomes easier for other developers (or even yourself in the future) to understand the intended behavior of the code.
 This can save time and effort when working on large or complex codebases.

 Overall, end-to-end type safety is crucial because it helps to ensure the correctness and reliability of a codebase.
 This also improves code maintainability and can save time in the long run by catching errors early in the development process.